sarsiz/hacktoberfest-practice/README.md

 # hacktoberfest-practice
-In this repository each problem has its own branch, where the example has an issue.
-Solve the issue and it will be pulled into the master branch.
+In this repository the problems have their own branch, where the examples have an issue.
+Solve the issues and the branch will be pulled into the master branch, updating the master with the correct solutions.